 ---

 InCharacter isn't open yet.
-Leave your address and we'll write once — when you can compile your first character.
+Leave your email and we'll write once — when you can build your first character.

 [**Join the waitlist**](https://www.incharacter.io/#waitlist)